PavanRangani/docs/docs/prd/aggregated-report/overview.md

   - For e.g. Suppose `John Brown` has no record available in the `Asset` tab.
 So when the user adds a new report for `John Brown`, the `Asset` section will appear disabled.
   - Disable section will appear last in the dropdown.

-### Report Name

-Any Report of the application

-Auto-complete dropdown of report based on selected section.
-[See this Excel](https://docs.google.com/spreadsheets/d/1T80QIj4HPODOpp7AsgPrV6WTxHc0-k53yi_9useontM/edit#gid=0)

-### Report Description

-Description of the report

 ### Report Criterias

 Details of the filter criterias of the selected report.
 All report doesn't have criterias.
-Some reports are without criterias
+Some reports are without criterias.
+[See this Excel](https://docs.google.com/spreadsheets/d/1T80QIj4HPODOpp7AsgPrV6WTxHc0-k53yi_9useontM/edit#gid=0)